The Mary River region is home to rugged stone country, vast wetlands, stunning waterfalls and the Jawoyn people.

 Boasting an array of plunge pools and cascades, the Mary River region has some of Kakadu’s most picturesque swimming locations.

-Maguk is another popular location where a short walk takes you through a monsoon forest and along a sandy and rocky creek to a beautiful waterfall and clear plunge pool.
+Maguk is another popular swimming location.
+A short walk takes you through a monsoon forest to a beautiful waterfall and crystal-clear plunge pool.

 Walks, wildlife and scenery

-The region is known for its beautiful walks.
-Some will take you through lush surroundings to sparkling cascades and sandy beaches while more challenging hikes draw you up high into stone country where breathtaking scenery captures the majesty and colour of Kakadu.
+Mary River’s more challenging hikes draw you high up into stone country, where breathtaking scenery captures the colour and majesty of Kakadu.

-The Mary River region is Jawoyn land and there are strong cultural ties between this part of Kakadu and nearby Nitmiluk National Park.
-The Jawoyn people believe that powerful creation ancestors such as the Rainbow Serpent, Bula, rest here.
+The Mary River region is Jawoyn land, and there are strong cultural ties between this part of Kakadu and nearby Nitmiluk National Park.
+The Jawoyn people believe that powerful creation ancestors rest here including Bula, the Rainbow Serpent.

-The region is rich in Indigenous culture and some of the most fascinating and gorgeous locations are shared by traditional owners – these sites require permits to visit.
+The area has a wealth of Indigenous culture, and some of the most fascinating and gorgeous locations are shared with traditional owners.
+Many of these sites require permits to visit.